-In some extreme cases involving huge indexes (in size), it is necessary to split (shard) the indexing data of a given entity type into several Lucene indexes.
-This solution is not recommended until you reach significant index sizes and index update times are slowing the application down.
-The main drawback of index sharding is that searches will end up being slower since more files have to be opened for a single search.
-In other words don't do it until you have problems:)
+In some cases, it is necessary to split (shard) the indexing data of a given entity type into several Lucene indexes.
+This solution is not recommended unless there is a pressing need because by default, searches will be slower as all shards have to be opened for a single search.
+In other words don't do it until you have problems :)